PoliceRewired/social-distributor/README.md

 dotnet lambda deploy-function --profile sa-social-distributor DistributeSocialLambda --function-role role-social-distributor
 ```

-If this is the first time, the new role will be created, and you'll also be asked which IAM Policy to attach to the role. `AWSLambdaExecute`, looks about right.
+If the `role-social-distributor` role doesn't exist, you'll need to create it first.
+You'll also have to attach an IAM Policy to the role. `AWSLambdaExecute`, looks about right.

 #### Deployment environment